kickapoo/aira/README.md

 [codecov]: https://codecov.io/gh/openmeteo/aira

-Aira is a web application that calculates soil water balance in order to provide the users with irrigation advice.
+Aira is a web application that calculates soil water balance in order to provide the users with irrigation recommendation.

 How to run a development instance: